mnichol3/my_jgcri/CEDS/notes/gridding_paper_plots.md

 ```

 ### 2.4 Re-aggregate the gridded data
-Once you have cdo installed & the grid description file configures, re-aggregating the gridded data is simple, especially since we're going from a smaller grid to a larger one.
+Once you have CDO installed & the grid description file configures, re-aggregating the gridded data is simple, especially since we're going from a smaller grid to a larger one.
 We'll use the first-order conservative remapping function [`remapconn`](https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-6290002.12.5)

 In the Linux command prompt, enter the following command to re-aggregate the data from the file `biomassburning_input4MIPs.nc` and write it to a file of the same name:
 ```